Huu-coder/cwes-by-huupwn/CWES.md

 Writing the report took me 5–6 hours.
 I slept on it and reviewed everything with fresh eyes the next morning.
 HTB's grading SLA is up to 20 business days.

-**Update:** I submitted my report at noon on January 7th and got the passing result the evening of January 9th — just over two days for the review.

 ## Cost

 As of early 2026, there are two main ways to pay: